Dear Reader,

 “Engagement Marketing, Nurture Marketing, and Social IMC.
 IMC stands for Integrated Marketing Communications and represents a database-driven, 1-to-1 relationship between an organization and an individual.”

-The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly
+The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly“what visitors really want is content that first describes the issues and problems they face and then provides details on how to solve those problems.”

 “When people come to you online, they are not looking for TV commercials.
 They are looking for information to help them make a decision.”